FusionCow/SimpleDiffusion/README.md

 ![Sample Generation](sample-image.png)

-If you'd like to continue training the model or test the model, the latest train is on hugginface.
+If you'd like to continue training the model or test the model, the latest train is on huggingface.

 [Huggingface](https://huggingface.co/FusionCow/SimpleDiffusion/tree/main)